 The exclusion of pre-emption rights (see Question 6) is often challenged by shareholders who object to a dilution of their stake in the company.
 A rights issue reduces such risk of being challenged.

-In the case of debt for equity swaps, transactions are sometimes structured as rights issues (see Question 12), since the exclusion of the pre-emption rights might otherwise not be justified (see Question 6).
+In the case of debt for equity swaps, transactions are sometimes structured as rights issues (see Question 12), since the exclusion of the pre-emption rights may otherwise not be justified (see Question 6).
 In practice, a rights issue and a subsequent rump placement against contribution in kind (receivables vis-à-vis the company) is therefore often seen.

-In order to avoid the time-consuming process of conducting a general meeting every time when a capital increase is required or desired, the articles of association of German listed stock corporations often provide for an authorised capital which enables the management (usually subject to the approval of the supervisory board) to increase the share capital within a short period of time, provided that no prospectus is required for the offering (see Question 10).
-An authorised capital therefore provides some more flexibility, although the authorisation must not exceed five years and the total amount of all authorised capital of the company must not exceed 50% of the registered share capital.
+In order to avoid the time-consuming process of conducting a general meeting every time a capital increase is required or desired, the articles of association of German listed stock corporations often provide for an authorised capital which enables the management (usually subject to the approval of the supervisory board) to increase the share capital within a short period of time, provided that no prospectus is required for the offering (see Question 10).
+An authorised capital therefore provides more flexibility, although the authorisation must not exceed five years and the total amount of all authorised capital of the company must not exceed 50% of the registered share capital.

 An innovative solution for an equity capital raising in 2013 was Deutsche Telekom's offer to its shareholders to choose between a cash dividend and a share dividend/scrip dividend (that is, a rights issue against contribution in kind in the form of the dividend claims against the company), which resulted in an increase of the registered share capital of approximately EUR0.3 billion against contribution of dividend claims by shareholders in the amount of approximately EUR1.1 billion.
 Instead of publishing a prospectus for this share dividend, Deutsche Telekom published a short information document by making use of a facilitation of German prospectus law which states that there is no obligation to publish a prospectus for the public offering and admission to trading in the event of dividends paid out to shareholders in the form of shares, "provided that a document is made available which contains information on the quantity and type of shares and which describes the reasons for and details of the offer".
 This structure has been used by a few issuers since then.

 Procedure for a primary listing